Stephen Danz & Associates Fights for the Rights of Injured Employees

 Since 1988, Stephen Danz & Associates, has led the charge to make sure employees understand their legal rights and have the legal ability to hold dishonest employers accountable.
 While we are based in Los Angeles, we have many statewide offices including our San Bernardino office at 505 N. Arrowhead Highway, San Bernardino, CA 92401.

 Our 16 attorneys help employees get justice before California and federal agencies and in state and federal courts.
-We can assist you in most every type of employment injustice issue.
+We can assist you in almost every type of employment injustice issue.
 Our lawyers guide clients through each phase of their case from the initial filings to a hearing or court trial.
 Lead attorney Stephen Danz has been honored by the top legal rating agencies for his employment litigation experience.
 He understands how much workers depend on the law to make employers treat them fairly.

 The core aims of our San Bernardino employment law firm